-- a one- to two-page summary of the program(s) of study and how it has been developed and used. - the program(s) of study as published in the course catalog, including admission and graduation requirements, and concentrations or other degree program options.
-[Baccalaureate and graduate programs that have achieved national recognition through NAEYC's partnership with the Council for Accreditation of Educator Preparation (CAEP) may attach the document they provided in answer to Question 3 in Section I of the CAEP program report.]

-- a catalog course list with brief course descriptions. - a one-page description of plans to address challenges and build on current strengths in this area. - 2) Site Visit: Interviews with administrators and faculty
+- 1. Report: - a. a one- to two-page summary of the program(s) of study and how it has been developed and used. - b. the program(s) of study as published in the course catalog, including admission and graduation requirements, and concentrations or other degree program options.
+[Baccalaureate and graduate programs that have achieved national recognition through NAEYC's partnership with the Council for Accreditation of Educator Preparation (CAEP) may attach the document they provided in answer to Question 3 in Section I of the CAEP program report.] - c. a catalog course list with brief course descriptions. - d. a one-page description of plans to address challenges and build on current strengths in this area. - 2.
+Site Visit: Interviews with administrators and faculty